 Due to its huge range of health benefits, turmeric is one of the most widely researched herbs, and its super-benefits include nerve regeneration and functional recovery.
 Turmeric is a perfect choice for encouraging cellular repair due to its anti-inflammatory and pain relief actions.
 Turmeric also treats brain diseases such as Alzheimer’s, stroke and depression and is a powerful anti-oxidant and anti-bacterial herb.

-Turmeric is excellent for taking every day, without any side effects.
-Turmeric also combines well and can be taken with any of the other herbs on this list.
+Turmeric can be taken every day, without any side effects.
+Turmeric also combines well with any of the other herbs on this list.

 You can take turmeric by adding it in your cooking daily (just a pinch doesn’t really change the flavor of any dish) and it is often used in Indian curries.
 You can drink turmeric lattes anytime, and they are especially effective when taken right before bedtime. (read more about turmeric and get a recipe for turmeric latte in this article all about turmeric)